 - Price: $478

 - Procedure: Student Services processes annual parking applications in conjunction with the Student Bar Association.
-Starting AUGUST 1st please fill out your applications online.
+Starting AUGUST 1st please fill out your online parking application.
 You will receive an e-mail from Student Services confirming your approval by September 24.
 The listed students may then obtain permits from the Parking Office according to the procedures set forth under the temporary permits.
 If demand for parking exceeds supply, parking will be assigned based on the criteria established by the SBA.
 Students applying for parking after September 24, should use the same application.
 These permits, if available, are limited and will be filled on a first come, first served basis.

 - Note: Students who have an annual commuter permit for the 2015-2016 academic year may use the permit until October 1, 2016.
 3Ls who plan to prepare for the Bar exam at the Law School should consider the Annual Commuter Permit.

 Academic Year Commuter Permits